d-callan/brc-brochure/README.md

-# BRC Analytics Brochure
+# BRC Analytics Brochures

-This is an HTML brochure for BRC Analytics designed to be printed as an A4 PDF.
+This repository contains brochures for BRC Analytics designed to be printed as A4 PDFs.
+The `index.html` file focuses primarily on text content and finding an optimal amount of text to fit on the page, while there are two actual brochure designs in the repository.

-## Viewing the Brochure
+## Viewing the Brochures

-1. Open the `index.html` file in any modern web browser.
+1. Open any of the HTML files (including `index.html`) in any modern web browser.
-2. The brochure is formatted to A4 size (210mm x 297mm).
+2. All brochures are formatted to A4 size (210mm x 297mm).
+3. The `index.html` file contains primarily text content for layout planning, while the other two files are complete brochure designs.

 ## Saving as PDF

-To save the brochure as a PDF:
+To save any brochure as a PDF:

 ### Chrome/Edge:
 1. Open `index.html` in Chrome or Edge